JarrodOCallaghan/Text-Translator/README.md

 This project aims to implement a two way translator for English and Central Eastern Arrernte.
 Central Eastern Arrernte is a language from Alice Springs, Australia.
 It is primarily a spoken language and as a result there is limited digital resources.

+Please note, when running the Tensorflow training function, access to a GPU with Cuda cores.
+For more information, see https://www.tensorflow.org/install/gpu.

 ### Goals
 * The current goals include implementing a feedback loop to put direct translations into the implemented TensorFlow Neural Language Translation.
 Assisting with the dataset for the TensorFlow training model.
 This is because there is limited English - Central Eastern Arrernte examples.